Orthognathic (Jaw) Surgery

 Can I Be Allergic?

-Allergic reactions to titanium plates and screws are extremely rare.
-We have not seen any reported cases in our practice.
-However, you should let your surgeon know if you have any allergies before surgery so they can take the proper precautions as necessary.
+Allergic reactions to titanium plates and screws are rare.
+However, you should let your surgeon know if you have any allergies before surgery so they can take the proper precautions.
 Always ask your surgeon about other potential side effects or complications that may arise following surgery.

-Jaw surgery is a major surgical procedure so you can expect a fairly lengthy recovery period.
-Most patients start to feel good after 2-3 weeks for minor surgeries and 4-6 weeks for more complex cases.
+Jaw surgery is a major surgical procedure depending on the case, so you can expect a fairly lengthy recovery period.
+Most patients start to feel good after 2-3 weeks after surgery for minor procedures and 6-12 weeks for more serious cases.
 It will take some time for the bones and soft tissue in your mouth to heal properly.
-You will likely experience some swelling and bruising around your jaws and face during this time.
+During this time, you will likely experience some swelling and bruising around your jaws and face.
 You may also have some difficulty speaking and eating.
-It is important to follow your surgeon’s instructions carefully to ensure proper healing.
+It is important to follow your surgeon’s instructions carefully during this time to ensure proper healing.

 Don’t Suffer In Silence

-If you are suffering from a jaw or facial injury or experiencing chronic problems with your jaw, mouth, or teeth, contact us today to schedule a free consultation.
-Our skilled oral surgeons will work with you to develop a treatment plan to help you achieve the results you need and regain optimal oral health.
-Come see us today and start living your best life.
+If you are suffering from a jaw or facial injury or if you are experiencing chronic problems with your jaw, mouth, or teeth, contact us today to schedule an appointment.
+Our skilled oral surgeons will work with you to develop a treatment plan that can help you achieve the results you need and regain optimal oral health.
+We practice a full scope of surgery with expertise ranging from jaw surgery to wisdom teeth removal.
+Come see us today to discuss our treatment options and start living your best life.